Radiotelephone

 A radiotelephone (or radiophone), abbreviated RT, is a radio communication system for conducting a conversation; radiotelephony means telephony by radio.
 It is in contrast to radiotelegraphy, which is radio transmission of telegrams (messages), or television, transmission of moving pictures and sound.
 The term is related to radio broadcasting, which transmit audio one way to listeners.
 Radiotelephony refers specifically to two-way radio systems for bidirectional person-to-person voice communication between separated users, such as CB radio or marine radio.
+Earliest practical example of radiotelephony was the first transcontinental telephone call placed over a microwave relay system between New York and San Francisco.
 In spite of the name, radiotelephony systems are not necessarily connected to or have anything to do with the telephone network, and in some radio services, including GMRS, interconnection is prohibited.

 Design

 Mode of emission

 The word phone has a long precedent beginning with early US wired voice systems.
 The term means voice as opposed to telegraph or Morse code.
 This would include systems fitting into the category of two-way radio or one-way voice broadcasts such as coastal maritime weather.
 The term is still popular in the amateur radio community and in US Federal Communications Commission regulations.